lsm/genji/README.md

 it's also the name of the [Japanese era name](http://en.wikipedia.org/wiki/Genji#Era) which was created to mark the beginning of a new 60-year cycle of the Chinese zodiac.
 So, basically it means something **fundamental** or **beginning** of something.
 The philosophy of this project follows this meaning.
 It would be a collection of patterns/solutions/utils useful for daily nodejs development.
 It will not force you how to use it, you could use the whole system provided or some part of it.
 It will not modify the native nodejs api or put any object in the global context.
+It's all up to you.

 ## Features
 - **patterns**: